 The YC work to ensure that young people get involved in politics and have a say on the issues that matter to them, as well as organising social events for younger people.

-Membership costs just £5, if you’re 23 or under, or £25 if you’re older.
+Membership costs just £5, if you’re under 26, or £25 if you’re older.
 As a YC member you have all the same rights as any other member.
 To see a full list of these rights click here.